JGRennison/OpenTTD-patches/README.md

   * Settings to allow placing stations and all NewGRF objects under bridges. (added in v0.26.0).
   * Leave early order timetable flag. (added in v0.27.0).
   * Timetabled wait times at waypoints. (added in v0.27.0).
+  * Add setting to enable flipping direction of all train types in depot. (added in v0.27.1).
   * Various minor fixes, see changelog.
   * [NewGRF specification additions](docs/newgrf-additions.html).